 The Working Centre Market Garden aims to...

-- Strive to understand and teach sustainable food production and gardening methods
+- Understand and teach sustainable food production and gardening methods.

-- Offer fresh local food for those participating in the garden community
+- Share fresh local food with those participating in the garden community.